Skip to main content ↓

 What are KPIs in sales?

-KPIs and metrics are similar, but they’re not exactly the same thing.
+KPIs and sales metrics are similar, but they’re not exactly the same thing.
 Essentially, KPIs can be metrics, but not all metrics are KPIs.

 Why should sales managers track KPIs?